jinjagit/blogger/README.md

 My solution to the Odin Project's ["Ruby on Rails" exercise](https://www.theodinproject.com/courses/web-development-101/lessons/ruby-on-rails).

-[View in browser](https://blogger-simontharby.herokuapp.com/) \*The server for this app may need to initialize and this may take up to 30 seconds.

 ![screenshots](app/assets/images/bloggerScreens.png)

 # Issues with / fixes & tweaks for Blogger 2 tutorial: